jaccorbett/GEE-tools/README.md

 Timelapse generator + Image display:

+- Allows user to select a ROI
-- Selects and displays the 1st image in the image collection
+- Displays the 1st image in the image collection (oldest)
-- Displays date label for the image
+- Displays the date label
-- Generates a timelapse as a thumbnail in the console
+- Generates a timelapse as a thumbnail in the console (includes a date stamp)
 - Allows user to export the timelapse as a .mp4 file